therealchjones/mffer/docs/Development.md

 macOS.

-Where possible, reference systems are defined programatically by building "headless" Parallels Desktop virtual machines and interacting with them via the command line and scripts rather than instructions for user interaction.
+Where possible, reference systems are defined programatically by building "headless" Parallels Desktop virtual machines on a macOS host and interacting with them via the command line and scripts rather than instructions for user interaction.
 (This remains a work in progress.)
 Further information on using the command line to build and interact with Paralells Desktop is available [on the Parallels website](https://download.parallels.com/desktop/v17/docs/en_US/Parallels%20Desktop%20Pro%20Edition%20Command-Line%20Reference/);
 the latest version should be available [here](https://www.parallels.com/products/desktop/resources/).

 ##### macOS/OS X

-1. Install the latest version of macOS on a Parallels virtual machine:
+(Note: this doesn't work properly if you already have the latest "Install macOS Monterey" application on your computer but not in `/Applications`.)
+Install the latest version of macOS on a Parallels virtual machine:

 ```shell
 softwareupdate --fetch-full-installer --full-installer-version 12.1 && \